Azure/azure-functions-on-container-apps/README.md

 -  **Build multi type apps** and easily integrate with multiple app types for a microservices design like run functions along with other microservices, APIs, websites,  workflows or any container hosted programs
 -  **Scale dynamically based on events** all the way to zero or scale to dozens of containers when under high load

-## Triggers and Bindings that would be available in Private preview
+## Triggers and Bindings that would be available in Public preview

 -  Http
 -  Azure Storage Queue